 - Ports Not Forwarded: These are ports the device is "listening" on, but not forwarded on Firewalla, found by Device Port Scan.

-For example, if Port 22 is found in the "Port sNot Forwarded" list, it means the device will respond to requests sent to its port 22 only from inside of your network, any requests from outside of your network will not be able to reach this device because the port 22 is not forwarded to the external.
+For example, if Port 22 is found in the "Ports Not Forwarded" list, it means the device will respond to requests sent to its port 22 only from inside of your network, any requests from outside of your network will not be able to reach this device because the port 22 is not forwarded to the device.

 In Router mode or DHCP mode, you can tap Add Port Forwarding to add forward ports on this device to any external port.
-Here is a general guide on How to set up port forwardings in DHCP mode.
+Here is a guide on How to set up port forwardings in DHCP mode.

 Main screen shortcut: